sassoftware/viya4-iac-azure/docs/user/AzureHelpTopics.md

 * [Add or remove roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-cli#user-at-a-subscription-scope)

-## How to grant a Service Principal Access to the Azure Container Registry
+## How to Grant a Service Principal Access to the Azure Container Registry

 When creating a private Azure Container Registry, assign 'acrpull' role to the Service Principal: